Skip to main content

 Category-Based Recursive Inquiry

-After completing initial Movement 1 prompts, students may choose to go deeper into another analytically and rhetorically-focused framing.
+After completing Movement 1, students may choose to go deeper into an analytically and rhetorically focused framing.
 This launches a 4-round Deep Dive, powered by structured generative AI question generation and reflection capture.

 Each Deep Dive: